 Voluntary disclosure scheme: correct your tax return or as yet file a tax return

 Have you failed to declare all your income?
-Or not filed a tax return at all when you should have?
+Or not filed an income tax return (aangifte inkomstenbelasting) when you should have?
 If you want to rectify this, it may still be possible for you to file or correct your tax return.
 To do so, go to Mijn Belastingdienst.
 It is possible that you are unable to do this, perhaps because your tax demand has become irrevocable.
 In that case, you can use the voluntary disclosure scheme (inkeerregeling).
 You can do that using the form Melding vrijwillige verbetering (‘Reporting voluntary correction’, only available in Dutch).

-If you decide to file a return after all, the fine will generally be lower than if we find out that you have undisclosed income.
-If you voluntarily disclose correctly, as described above, you will not even be fined at all, unless the case concerns income from a substantial holding, or savings and investments.
+If you do decide to file an income tax return, the fine will generally be lower than if we find out that you have undisclosed income.
+If you voluntarily disclose correctly, as described above, you will not be fined, unless the case concerns income from a substantial holding, or savings and investments.

 On this page you will find the following topics:

-No or a lower fine in the case of voluntarily filing a return, correction and voluntary disclosure
+No fine or a lower fine in the case of voluntarily filing an income tax return, correction and voluntary disclosure

-It is possible that you will not be fined if you have previously failed to declare income and are now filing a tax return after all, correcting your return or making use of the voluntary disclosure scheme.
-And if you are handed a fine, it will usually be lower than if we find out you had more income than you declared.
+It is possible that you will not be fined if you have previously failed to declare income and are now filing a tax return, correcting your return or making use of the voluntary disclosure scheme.
+If you are issued a fine, it will usually be lower than if we find out you had more income than you declared.
 This is because when setting a fine we take into account the fact that you voluntarily filed a return, even if it was late.

 For income tax

-If you have failed to file a declaration before 1 May following the year in which you received income without being granted a deferral, you have failed to disclose your income.
+If you have failed to file a declaration before 1 May following the year in which you received income without being granted a deferral, you have officially failed to disclose your income.
 You can be fined for this.
-If you as yet declare this income voluntarily, we will take this into account when setting the fine.
+If you later declare this income voluntarily, we will take this into account when setting the fine.

 You will not be fined if you voluntarily correct your previous income tax return within 2 years of submitting it, other than in the case of income from substantial holdings or savings and investments.
-You will however receive a fine for this - the voluntary disclosure will be treated as a penalty mitigating circumstance.
+You will however receive a fine for this – the voluntary disclosure will be treated as a mitigating circumstance penalty.

-You must file a tax return on all your income and assets: wages, savings or investment income, inheritance or income from other work.
+You must file an income tax return on all your income and assets: wages, savings or investment income, inheritance or income from other work.
 It makes no difference where you earned or received it.

-You will receive a tax return letter explaining how to file a return.
+You will receive an income tax return letter (aangiftebrief) explaining how to file an income tax return.

 Are you receiving an inheritance?
-If so, you may have to file an inheritance tax return.
-If you receive notification that you must file a return, that message will state the date by which this must be done.
-If you have not received notification you will need to file the tax return using the digital inheritance tax return.
-Read more about this under Erven en erfbelasting (inheritance and inheritance tax).
+If so, you may have to file an inheritance tax return (aangifte erfbelasting).
+If you receive notification that you must file an inheritance tax return, that message will state the date by which this must be done.
+If you have not received notification you will need to file the inheritance tax return using the online inheritance tax return.
+Read more about this under Erven en erfbelasting (inheritance and inheritance tax, only available in Dutch).

 Do you not live in the Netherlands?

-If you do not live in the Netherlands you must report your income from the Netherlands or the assets you have in the Netherlands.
+If you do not live in the Netherlands you must report your income from the Netherlands or the assets you have in the Netherlands to us.

 In some cases you will need to file an inheritance tax return if you have received an inheritance from outside the Netherlands.
 Read more about this under Ik heb een erfenis gekregen uit het buitenland.
 Waar betaal ik erfbelasting?
 (I have received an inheritance from abroad.
-Where do I pay inheritance tax?)
+Where do I pay inheritance tax?, only available in Dutch)

-In some cases you will need to file gift tax returns if you have received a gift from outside the Netherlands.
+In some cases you will need to file a gift tax return (aangifte schenkbelasting) if you have received a gift from outside the Netherlands.
 Read more about this under Ik krijg een schenking uit het buitenland – moet ik aangifte schenkbelasting doen?
-(I have received a gift from abroad - do I have to file a gift tax return?)
+(I have received a gift from abroad – do I have to file a gift tax return?, only available in Dutch)

 What is income and what is capital?

 Income is everything you earn by working, for example your wages or profits.
-Any benefit you receive is also income.
+Any benefits or welfare payments you receive is also income.

-Examples of capital include the balance on your bank accounts, savings accounts, deposits and other forms of savings, securities, a second home or cash.
+Examples of capital include the balance of your bank accounts, savings accounts, deposits and other forms of savings, securities, a second home or cash.

 You can correct your income tax return, inheritance tax return or gift tax return in various ways.